vicdotcom/Computational-Techniques-In-Data-Science/Week3/ReadMe.md

 $$X_t= X_(t-1) + w_t$$

-where $w_t$ is a rnadom step often drawn from a probability distribution.
+Where $w_t$ is a rnadom step often drawn from a probability distribution.
 In time series, it could be described as _gaussian white noise_ if the random step follows a normal distribution.

 Random Walks can be either discrete or continuous:
 - **Discrete:** Where the variable moves in discrete steps (e.g.- [-1, +1]) with equal or unequal probability.
 Examples include daily stock price, a person randomly stepping left or right)